Published on Sep 22, 2018 and last reviewed on Dec 20, 2022 - 3 min read

 Cancer is a leading cause of mortality and morbidity in the developed world and is on the rise amongst all age groups and social strata.
 The eye is also not spared from cancerous afflictions and has a whole plethora of cancerous and precancerous conditions that require proper evaluation and care by ophthalmologists.
-This article looks at the main cancers of the eye and has been written to be a basic guide to the common man about what important symptoms s/he will need to be concerned about and those problems that would need an immediate consultation with an ophthalmologist.

 The most commonly seen cancerous and precancerous conditions of the eyeball and eyelid include the following:

-1. Primary Acquired Melanosis
+1. Primary Acquired Melanosis:

 These are seen as brown spots or patches on the sclera (the white part of the eye).
 Patients are mostly asymptomatic and usually neglect their condition thinking that it is a simple birthmark.
 They are a forerunner to a notorious condition called malignant melanoma of the ocular surface described below.
 This condition, although not cancer by itself, has a high propensity to turn into one.
 Hence, it is very important to detect the case as early as possible.
 The diagnosis of this condition can be done by a simple torchlight or slit lamp examination by an ophthalmologist.
-It is treated by excision biopsy procedure.
+It is treated by an excision biopsy procedure.

 2. Ocular Surface Squamous Neoplasia